appsody/website/content/docs/stacks/stack-structure.md

 ENV APPSODY_WATCH_DIR=/project/userapp
 ```

-which specifies the directory which the Appsody controller watches for changes, so that the user application can be automatically relaunched during local development.
+which specifies the directory that the Appsody controller watches for changes, so that the user application can be automatically relaunched during local development.
 Since relaunching may require addition steps, the variable `APPSODY_RUN_ON_CHANGE` specifies the command that will be run to relaunch the application.

 The Appsody controller remains running during local development, and is terminated with the `appsody stop` command (or by simply killing the running Appsody CLI process).